sparkflows/sparkflows-docs/docs/databricks/databricks-python-installation.rst

 Fire Insights wheel file has to be uploaded to Databricks.
 Fire Insights jobs running on Databricks make use of this wheel file.

 Upload ``fire-x.y.z/dist/fire-3.1.0-py3-none-any.whl`` to Databricks.
-Upload it under Workspace as a Library on to Databricks under DBFS or even in S3 which is accessible.
+Upload it under Workspace as a Library on to Databricks under DBFS or even in S3 Bucket which is accessible.

 .. figure:: ../_assets/configuration/wheelfile.PNG